"A drone is not yogurt, shelf life is unlimited"

 — On in-house ammunition production

-"Ammunition awaits pilots, not the other way around"
+"Ammunition waits for pilots, not the other way around"

 — On the principle of unit supply

-— Telegram channel, on role distribution within the unit
+— Telegram channel, on division of roles in the unit

-"You will serve where you choose and as whom you choose personally — commander's word"
+"You will serve where you choose and as what you choose personally, commander's word"

 — Principle of competent mobilization

-"Everyone who wanted to fight is fighting; everyone who wanted to leave has left.
-Those who are hiding — we don't count on them; that's not the personnel who will be useful"
+"Everyone who wanted to fight is fighting, everyone who wanted to leave has left.
+Those who are hiding—we don't count on them; this is not the personnel that will be useful"

 — Statement on mobilization, April 2026

-"It's necessary to reach a loss balance of around 30–35 thousand per month to equalize the influx and attrition of enemy manpower"
+"It is necessary to reach a loss balance at around 30–35 thousand per month to equalize the flow and losses of enemy manpower"

-— March 2025, on systematic attrition of enemy personnel
+— March 2025, on systematic destruction of enemy personnel

-"The Freedom-Loving Ukrainian Bird is used rationally — every night we escalate the implementation of long-range sanctions"
+"The Freedom-Loving Ukrainian Bird uses rationally—every night escalates the implementation of long-range sanctions"

-— Telegram channel, on strategic strikes deep into Russia
+— Telegram channel, on strategic strikes deep into RF

 — Telegram channel, on results of operations against the enemy